juliaquintana/MineCrop/README.md

 All the scripts developed during the project will be uploaded here and made publicly available.

-Additionally, the list of curated SRA files that will be used in the first year of the project sill be available.
+Additionally, the list of curated SRA files that will be used in the first year of the project will be available.